Is the CMA certification worth it?

 Corporate Controller

-Did you know that I used to work full-time as a Corporate Controller while I was building my business?
+Did you know that I used to work full-time as a corporate controller while I was building my business?

 Corporate controllers oversee a company’s financial and accounting functions, including everything from billing, accounts payable, accounts receivable, and budgeting.